jschaefer-hub/showerpy/README.md

 Then, open the demo notebook `Demo.ipynb`, which provides an introduction to using ShowerPy.

 # Simulating Showers
-As demonstrated in the demo notebook, the CorsikaRunner class is used to generate the required simulations.
-If you are running the demo notebook on `woodycap5` or `woodycap6`, the provided link to the CORSIKA executable points to a public installation, so no additional setup is required.
+As shown in the demo notebook, the `CorsikaRunner` class is used to generate the necessary simulations.
+If you’re running the demo on `woodycap5` or `woodycap6`, no additional setup is required, as the CORSIKA executable points to a public installation.

 # Compiling CORSIKA